driskell/log-courier/README.md

     cd log-courier
     gem build

-Then switch to the LogStash installation directory and install it.
+Then switch to the Logstash installation directory and install it.
 Note that because this is JRuby it may take a minute to finish the install.

     cd /opt/logstash
     export GEM_HOME=vendor/bundle/jruby/1.9
     java -jar vendor/jar/jruby-complete-1.7.11.jar -S gem install <path-to-gem>

-Now install the LogStash plugins.
+Now install the Logstash plugins.

     cd <log-courier-source>
     cp -rvf lib/logstash /opt/logstash/lib

-### LogStash Configuration
+### Logstash Configuration

 The 'courier' input and output plugins will now be available.
 An example configuration for the input plugin follows.